 Car accidents can cause thousands of dollars worth of medical bills, lost wages, and auto repair costs.
 If you did not cause the car accident, then you’re entitled to have all of these expenses and lost wages covered by the insurance provider.

 You can schedule a free consultation with Schneider Williamson and speak to one of our experienced personal injury lawyers.
-During the consultation, we can go over your case and help you figure out what your possible outcomes are if you decide to file a lawsuit, and we can also help you decide next steps.
+During the consultation, we can go over your case and help you figure out your next steps.
+That includes possible outcomes if you decide to file a lawsuit.

 If you decide to file a lawsuit and pursue litigation, our legal team will have your back every step of the way.
 We will guide you through every part of the legal process and do the heavy lifting for you.
 By advocating fiercely on your behalf and helping you get the compensation that you deserve, we can help you get on the path of recovery and healing.